-Implementation Status Deviation from Items for evaluation No Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Listed Companies and reasons 2) Has the Company kept track on the major shareholders roster of the Company and the parties controlling these shareholders?
-V The Company has commissioned a stock agency to regularly update shareholders' register and major shareholders' register for the Company to fully stay on top of the lists of its major shareholders and major shareholders' ultimate controllers.
-No major difference 3) Has the Company established and implemented the risk control mechanism and firewall between the corporate headquarters and the affiliates?
+Implementation Status Deviation from Items for evaluation Yes No Summary the Corporate Governance Best-Practice Principles for the TWSE/TPEx Liste Companies and reasons (2) Has the Company kept track on the major shareholders roster of the Company and the parties controlling these shareholders?
+The Company has commissioned a stock agency to regularly update shareholders' register and major shareholders' register for the Company to fully stay on top of the lists of its major shareholders and major shareholders' ultimate controllers.
+(3) Has the Company established and implemented the risk control mechanism and firewall between the corporate headquarters and the affiliates?
 The financial business affairs between the Company and its affiliates are independent of each other.
 "Operational Measures for Supervision of Subsidiaries", "Operational Measures for Corporate Group, Specified Company and Interested Party Transactions", "Internal Control System", "Internal Audit System", etc. have been formulated to establish risk control and firewall mechanisms between the Company and its affiliates.
-4) Has the company adopted internal rules prohibiting company insiders from trading securities using information not disclosed to the market?
-The Company has formulated "Operating Procedures for Ethical Management & Business Code of Ethics" to prohibit any of the Company's insiders from using undisclosed information on the market for securities trading. c.
-Composition and Responsibilities of the Board of Directors 1) Has the Board established a diversity policy for the composition and specific management goals of its members and implemented it accordingly?
+(4) Has the company adopted internal rules prohibiting company insiders from trading securities using information not disclosed to the market?
+The Company has formulated "Operating Procedures for Ethical Management & Business Code of Ethics" to prohibit any of the Company's insiders from using undisclosed information on the market for securities trading.
+3. Composition and Responsibilities of the Board of Directors (1) Has the Board established a diversity policy for the composition and specific management goals of its members and implemented it accordingly?
 V The guidelines for Board diversity have been formulated in Article 20 of the Company's "Corporate Governance Best Practice Principles".
 The Company currently has nine directors, of which five are independent directors (over 50%), and only one director is taking the Company's managerial officer position.
 In order to respond to the initiative advocated in "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies" that the appointment of an independent director is advisably not to exceed three consecutive terms, two of the Company's independent directors, Mr. Benson W. C. Liu and Mr. Chein-Wei Jen who had been appointed for more than three consecutive terms, submitted their resignation letters on January 14, 2022, and will resign the independent-directorship on May 19, 2022.
 The Company will elect two new independent directors at the 2022 Shareholders' Meeting.
-After the election, there will be more than 50% of the Company's independent directors having served their independent-directorship for not more than three consecutive terms. matters: 1.
-Except for Compensation Committee and Audit Committee no other functional committee have been set up voluntarily 2.
-The Board performance evaluation results have not been used as a reference for individual director's remuneration and re-appointment nomination
+After the election, there will be more than 50% of the Company's independent directors having served their independent-directorship for not Except for Compensation Committee at Audit Committee no other function c o m m ittee have been set voluntarily The Boan performane evaluation resun have not be used as a referent for individund i r ector remuneration a re-appointme nomination